symi/trello-snapshots/README.md

 Handlers are passed snapshot time (JSDate) and the poll count (Number).

 ###snapshot
-Emiited when a poll completes.
+Emitted when a poll completes.
 Hanlders are passed the board (Trello-Object), snapshot time (JSDate) and the poll count (Number).

+###file-write
+Emitted when a file is written to the file store.

 ##Contribution
 Feel free to extend, use and contribute to the project!
 Test coverage should be coming soon.
 However due to the lack of test coverage, there may be bugs present, please raise an issue or PR.